PCD (album): Singles

 An alternate version of "Buttons" featuring Snoop Dogg was released as the album's fourth single.
 In the United States, the remix was released as a digital download on April 11, 2006, and was sent to contemporary hit radio stations the following month.
 The song was a commercial success, topping the charts of Austria and New Zealand, where it became the Pussycat Dolls' fourth consecutive number and logged their twelfth week atop.
 In their native country, "Buttons" peaked at number three on the Billboard Hot 100 chart, topped the Hot Dance Club Play, and surpassed two million digital downloads following "Don't Cha" and future single "When I Grow Up, making the Pussycat Dolls the first girl group in Nielsen SoundScan history to achieve that feat.
 Filmmaker Francis Lawrence directed the song's music video and is an ode to the group's burlesque origin.

-"I Don't Need a Man" was the only song of the album not to impact US radio stations, subsequently becoming their lowest charting song on Billboard Hot 100 at number 93.
+"I Don't Need a Man" was the only single of the album not to impact US radio stations, subsequently becoming their lowest charting song on Billboard Hot 100 at number 93.
 The song was released as the fifth single on September 25, 2006 in the United Kingdom.
 Compared to their previous singles, "I Don't Need a Man" was slightly less successful, reaching top-ten in Australia, New Zealand, and the United Kingdom and top-twenty in Austria, Germany, and Switzerland.

-“Wait a Minute" impacted contemporary hit radio stations on October 16, 2006.
+"Wait a Minute" impacted contemporary hit radio stations on October 16, 2006.
 The single was moderately successful, reaching top 40 positions in Australia, Germany, New Zealand, and Sweden.